filfil65/design_patterns/5_Prototype/README.md

 # Solution
 * Create a prototypical instance first then simply clone it whenever you need a replica

-## Notes
+# Related patterns
-Abstract Factory pattern is related to the Prototype patter.
+* Abstract Factory